Federal Drug Crimes Attorney in Midland

 - A maximum of 1 year of incarceration and/or

-- A maximum of $1,000 in fines
+- A minimum fine of $1,000

 Frequently Asked Questions About Federal Drug Crimes